How Expensive is Ksamil? What to Expect for Your Trip

 • A couple of casual meals around town

-Eating out in Ksamil is super affordable, and portion sizes are generous.
+Eating out in Ksamil is super affordable, and portion sizes are very generous.

-We also hired a kayak for €25 (we haggled the price down from €40) and explored the nearby islands with it.
+You cannot visit Ksamil without doing some sort of water-related activity.
+We rented a sea kayak for €25 (we haggled the price down from €40) and explored the nearby uninhabited Ksamil Islands with it.
 A must-do if you visit!
 We even picked up a small souvenir for €4 (because who doesn’t love fridge magnets?).

 We visited Ksamil in early May, which is just before the high season kicks off.
 That means lower prices, quieter beaches, and still plenty of sunshine.

 We had a very tight itinerary during our trip to Ksamil, but if you are planning a longer trip, then you will likely have other costs to account for, such as beach umbrella rentals, activities and more.
-If we had more time, here are 10 Things We Wish We’d Tried in Our Trip to Ksamil, Albania.
+If we had more time, here are 10 Things We Wish We’d Tried in Our Trip to Ksamil, Albania, for ideas on visiting historical spots like the ancient ruins of Butrint National Park or the mesmerising Blue Eye spring.

 If you’re planning a trip to Ksamil, these blogs will help you make the most of it.
 From where to stay to the best boat tours and even full Albania itineraries.